Welcome to our website

 Suffering And The Security Of Believers (1:1-9)

 Many people have never had the feeling of assurance in their salvation.
 So many think that they can lose their salvation by sinful acts.
-I believe in the eternal security of the believer, I believe Once Saved, Always Saved!
+I believe in the eternal security of the believer, I firmly believe Once Saved, Always Saved!
 Jesus wants us to have "peace" (John 14:27).
 HOW can you possibly have peace if you think you have lost your salvation?
+Some people believe that true believers can fall from faith, into such terrible sins that will void justification.
+That is NOT what God tells us in His Holy Book!

 1 Peter 1:1 1 Peter, an apostle of Jesus Christ, to the strangers scattered throughout Pontus, Galatia, Cappadocia, Asia, and Bithynia, (KJV)